rachitest/Resume/Apple_AIML/Resume Output/Rachit_Sabharwal_CV.typ

 #two-col-entry(
   left-content: [
-    #[*Biostatistics and Data Science - Graduate Research Assistant \(Doctoral\)*], The University of Texas Health Science Center at Houston, School of Public Health -- Houston, TX
+    #strong[Biostatistics and Data Science - Graduate Research Assistant \(Doctoral\)], The University of Texas Health Science Center at Houston, School of Public Health -- Houston, TX
     #v(-design-text-leading)

     #v(design-highlights-top-margin);#highlights([Established DevOps practices, architected repository structures, and implemented CI/CD pipelines.
-Designed and implemented ETL pipelines for datasets of various sizes, achieving a #[*24x speed increase over prior solution leading to faster model iteration and deliverable generation.*]],[Applied statistical models and machine learning techniques for data analysis on vaccine non-response and Covid-19 pediatric comorbidities. #[*Contributed to the publishing of three peer-reviewed articles, with two more under review.*]],[Developed a weekly report generation pipeline with CI/CD, ensuring seamless integration of new data.
-Planned and enacted a comprehensive test suite, #[*increasing team lead confidence and reducing publishing turnaround times.*]],)
+Designed and implemented ETL pipelines for datasets of various sizes, achieving a #strong[24x speed increase over prior solution leading to faster model iteration and deliverable generation.]],[Applied statistical models and machine learning techniques for data analysis on vaccine non-response and Covid-19 pediatric comorbidities. #strong[Contributed to the publishing of three peer-reviewed articles, with two more under review.]],[Developed a weekly report generation pipeline with CI/CD, ensuring seamless integration of new data.
+Planned and enacted a comprehensive test suite, #strong[increasing team lead confidence and reducing publishing turnaround times.]],)
   ],
   right-content: [
     Sept 2022 - Oct 2024